nitin42/animate-components/docs/api.md

 Read more about the `block` prop [here](faq.md)

-## Importing animation component and animations
+## Importing animation components and animations

 To use animation component, import any component like this